Bealby/magnet-fishing/README.md

 - "It would helpful to know What other types of magnets people are using.
 Tips of the trade."

 - "It would be great to connect with others.
 To meet up and Magnet-Fish together"

+- "i would like to be able to add finds to the app during the Magnet Fishing, so it should be easy to use on my mobile"

 ### Scope